NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/05 - Vault Architecture/01 - Vault for Production Environments/5 01 - Vault for Production Environments.md

 ## Verifying Storage Persistence

-- As production mode persists storage, if Vault is shut down, the data isn’t deleted.
+- As production mode persists storage, if Vault is shut down, the data isn't deleted.
 - Upon restart of Vault, the process outlined previously must be followed to unseal the vault and verify data persistence.

 <aside>